lenevor/docs/requests.md

 <a name="accessing-request"></a>
 ### Accessing The Request

-Is obtained an instance of the HTTP request via dependency injection and is calls the `Syscodes\Http\Request` class on your route closure or controller method.
+Is obtained an instance of the HTTP request via dependency injection and is calls the `Syscodes\Components\Http\Request` class on your route closure or controller method.
 This request instance will automatically be injected by the Lenevor service container, as follows:

     <?php

     namespace App\Http\Controllers;

     use App\Http\Controller;
-    use Syscodes\Http\Request;
+    use Syscodes\Components\Http\Request;

     class ExampleController extends Controller
     {
         /**
          * Get a store.
          *
-         * @param  \Syscodes\Http\Request  $request
+         * @param  \Syscodes\Components\Http\Request  $request
          *
-         * @return \Syscodes\Http\Response
+         * @return \Syscodes\Components\Http\Response
          */
         public function Store(Request $request)
         {